open/close all folders

-- Community has a variant in which the characters attempt to film a commercial, with several characters treating it as an actual film shooting and things go horribly wrong.
+- One episode has a variant in which the characters attempt to film a commercial, with several characters treating it as an actual film shooting and things go horribly wrong.

 - In another episode, Abed's movie about Jesus, which is actually a movie about himself making a movie about himself making a movie about Jesus... ends not well.